fireinrain/github-trending/TrendsHist.md

 ## C++

+* 【2024-08-19】[PlatformLab / NanoLog](https://github.com/PlatformLab/NanoLog) - Nanolog is an extremely performant nanosecond scale logging system for C++ that exposes a simple printf\-like API
 * 【2024-08-15】[duckdb / pg_duckdb](https://github.com/duckdb/pg_duckdb) - DuckDB\-powered Postgres for high performance apps & analytics
 * 【2024-08-12】[raspberrypi / picotool](https://github.com/raspberrypi/picotool) -
 * 【2024-08-02】[AdaptiveCpp / AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) - Implementation of SYCL and C++ standard parallelism for CPUs and GPUs from all vendors: The independent, community\-driven compiler for C++\-based heterogeneous programming models  Lets applications adapt themselves to all the hardware in the system \- even at runtime!